AbolfazlghasemiNUS/Django_project/README.md

-Create Blog with Django framework using pandas using numpy using timezone using jalali_core
+a Blog with Django framework that you can post news using jalali_core